pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 All services use Nginx to terminate inbound HTTPS connections.
 You should have obtained a wildcard certificate for your domain to that effect.
 You will need to store that certificate along with the CA chain into the appropriate locations.
 Please follow this [link](https://www.digicert.com/ssl-certificate-installation-nginx.htm) to find instructions on how to convert a certificate for nginx.

-Your certificate files must be placed in this location:
+Your certificate files must be placed in these locations:

   - `${PRYV_CONF_ROOT}/pryv/nginx/conf/secret/DOMAIN-bundle.crt`
   - `${PRYV_CONF_ROOT}/pryv/nginx/conf/secret/DOMAIN-key.pem`

 If you wish to store the files in a different location, please edit the nginx server configuration files in `pryv/nginx/conf/nginx.conf` to point to the files.

 # Launching the Installation